-Well-Researched Application of Theory or Concept to a Current Issue in Genetics & Society (2,500 words minimum / 250 points) For this essay you will choose a theoretical perspective consistent with your own positions or a concept that you feel is central to understanding the issue you chose.
+Well-Researched Application of Theory or Concept to a Current Issue in Genetics & Society (2,000 words minimum / 250 points) For this essay you will choose a theoretical perspective consistent with your own positions or a concept that you feel is central to understanding the issue you chose.
 Your essay should illustrate how we can learn more about this issue if we examine it from within the theoretical or conceptual frame you have chosen.

-Revision Portfolio (150 points) The revision portfolio will consist of substantial revision to improve both the content and writing style of all three major essays completed for the course.
-It will also require that you reflect on your own writing and revision process in a memorandum of self-evaluation.
+Revision Portfolio (500 words minimum for the final memo @ 50 points & 90 points for successfully revising all three essays during the semester by their respective revision deadlines) The revision portfolio will consist of earlier substantial revisions to improve both the content and writing style of all three major essays completed for the course.
+It will also require that you reflect on your own writing and revision process in a memorandum of self-evaluation at the end of the course.

-Reading Quizzes & Peer Reviews (250 points) These in-class activities cannot be made-up as they must be completed during the class session and peer reviews will involve group work.
-Reading Quizzes: Reading quizzes will occur throughout the semester during the first 20 minutes of class to check student compliance with reading deadlines.
+Reading Quizzes: (200 points) Reading quizzes will occur throughout the semester during the first 30 minutes of class to check student compliance with reading deadlines.
 Arrive on time.
 Complete all readings before class on the day they are listed on the schedule.
+Quizzes are listed on the course schedule and most occur on Tuesdays.
+These in-class activities cannot be made up (unless absence is excused by instructor based on class attendance policies).

-Quizzes are listed on the course schedule as Q. Peer Review: No student will be allowed to participate in a peer review session if they haven't brought a printed complete draft of their own work to class on the assigned day.
+Peer Reviews: (60 points) No student will be allowed to participate in a peer review session if they haven't brought a printed complete draft of their own work to class on the assigned day.
+These in-class activities cannot be made up (unless absence is excused by instructor based on class attendance policies).